chase-c-dev/Casino-Game-Selector/README.md

 # CasinoGame
-Basic casino game that shows examples of object orientated programming.
+Basic casino game selector that shows examples of object orientated programming in Java.

-Programmed using IDE IntelliJ
+This program is ran and operated via a terminal.

 Blackjack portion of the game is not completely finished